-Our total timber inventory - including timber on owned and contracted land - is approximately 589 million tons.
+Our total timber inventory - comprised of timber on owned and contracted land in the U.S. - is approximately 594 million tons.
 This timber inventory does not translate into a specific amount of lumber or panel products because the quantity of end products varies according to the age, species, size and quality of the timber and will change over time as these variables adjust.